hpssjellis/maker100-xiaoML-kit/price-list-2024.md

-# NOT YET FULLY TESTED FOR THE XioaEsp32s3-Sense AND RAK2270 MICROCONTROLLERS!
+# NOT YET FULLY TESTED FOR THE 2025-2026 XIAOML Kit

-Although the XIAO is farily close.
+The interactive webpage of this equipment list is at  https://hpssjellis.github.io/maker100-xiaoML-kit/price-list.html

 For the course [maker100-eco](./) a cheaper version of my [Arduino PortentaH7](https://github.com/hpssjellis/maker100) course